Where to Go on a Date in Portland This Winter

 Go classic and sip on a latte

 Not everyone drinks, and not everyone has time for an evening date.
 Enter one of the world’s most popular first date options: grabbing a hot, caffeinated drink at one of our many, many cafes, coffee shops, and tea shops around town.
-The chic, minimalist chain Tea Bar makes hot tea and matcha lattes, Barista employs some of the best latte artists in town, and Never Coffee steams up some unique latte flavors, like the Oregon with hops, dulce de leche, and Jacobsen Salt.
-Of course, most of these places are closed for dining service and set up with coffee order windows, but that just means you’ll have to take a nice walk with drinks in hand.
+The chic, minimalist chain Tea Bar makes hot tea and matcha lattes, Barista employs some of the best latte artists in town, Never Coffee steams up some unique latte flavors, Portland Cà Phê offers intriguing takes on Vietnamese coffee, and the hip Deadstock eschews Northwest coffeehouse pretentions.
+Most of the city’s cafes are still closed for indoor dining, but you can always chill on the patio or go for a nice walk around the sunny blocks.